EAVi/Ninja/README.txt

     in the data folder.
 It has everything you need to know about making maps.

     This project was begun on 25 Aug, 2016 and has been worked on on/off since.
-    As of 27 September, 2017, this project is ~3800 lines of code (and 1300 lines of comments/spacing)
+    As of 22 October, 2017, this project is ~4400 lines of code (and 1500 lines of comments/spacing)

     I've tested the files in both Windows, Debian.
 You'll need to download the SDL2, SDL2-image, and SDL2-mixer libraries in order to compile.